Share via

 version=index_version,

-body=AzureAISearchIndex(connection_name=ai_search_connection_name, index_name=ai_search_index_name),
+index=AzureAISearchIndex(connection_name=ai_search_connection_name, index_name=ai_search_index_name),

 )